dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   throughput and latency.
 Actually maybe a throughput table separate from the latency table.
 Consider other options too.
 * [ ] Defect.
 Test harness doesn't quit on exception (e.g. timeout waiting for records)
-* [ ] Reflow the docs to highlight `async-consumer` as the most interesting one.
+* [x] DONE Reflow the docs to highlight `async-consumer` as the most interesting one.
 The key-based stuff is cool, but it is not the core insight: async processing is.
 Key-based processing is just another evolution of that, not a phase change.
 * [ ] I don't need "topic" field in any of the consumers?